GrumpyCockatiel/Raydreams.Common/README.md

   </SQLObjects>
 ```

+It's mainly used with exe chron jobs.

 ## Raydreams.Common.Data

-Since most SQL to Object ORMs tend to be over bloated beasts (I'm looking at you Entity Framework), this was orginally written to be a simple adorn your Data Objects with atteibutes approach much like is find in the MongoDB driver or JSON drivers.
+Since most SQL to Object ORMs tend to be over bloated beasts (I'm looking at you Entity Framework), this was orginally written to be a simple adorn your Data Objects with attributes approach much like is find in the MongoDB driver or JSON drivers.
 However, the base condidtion is that it will simply try to map data fields to properties.
 Only adding the RayProprety attribute will override and use the attributes then.

 It was also designed for multiple contexes because I was using the same DO for both input and output in data integration.
 An input source might be a CSV file where the output was SQL Server or maybe a tabbed file but with differnt field names.